Software development metrics: to rely on your projections with confidence

 Global view of projects in Axify

-Metrics presented by Axify are framework agnostic (e.g. Scrum, Kanban, XP, Waterfall, etc.).
+Performance indicators presented by Axify are framework agnostic (e.g. Scrum, Kanban, XP, Waterfall, etc.).
 This approach has the advantage of reflecting the results of your work methodology.
 In the words of Peter Drucker, who is described as the founder of modern management, "what can be measured can be managed."
-As of March 11, 2022 (because we're always working on improving our product!), Axify analyzes various metrics, including the following, to give more visibility on the quality of a team's workflow.
+As of March 17, 2023 (because we're always working on improving our product!), Axify analyzes various key performance indicators, including the following, to give more visibility into the quality of a team's workflow.

 - Cycle time